XeneL-Bob/Word_Net_Word_Graph_Project_Task2/README.md

 ## Notes on academic integrity

-All algorithms are implemented with standard Java collections and course-level techniques.
-Do not post private repository publicly.
+ALL algorithms are implemented with standard Java collections and course-level techniques using standard Java.
+Do not post private repositories publicly =)

 ---